ahesford/duiadns/README.txt

 If possible, the updater will also attempt to substitute a stable address found on the same subnet as the DUIA response if the response corresponds to a temporary address.
 (This is currently only possible on BSD or macOS systems.)

+## duiatxt

+This is a simple shell script to send dynamic TXT updates for a given host.
+It relies on curl to make the update request and awk to process a duiadns.conf file for a password.
+Parsing is unaware of actual file structure, so any line that starts with "password: " will assume the second token is the password to use, even if it isn't in a "[duia]" section.

+NOTE: This script will make the password visible on the curl command line.